Democrats wrestle with how to conduct oversight as Trump officials crack down

 “They’re the ones he’ll listen to.
 They’re the ones who can add the pressure.
 He’s not going to listen to me, a Democrat who was an impeachment manager, who is on the bottom of his list, if I’m on it at all,” Garcia said.

-Rep. Jason Crow of Colorado, for instance, had a working relationship with a for-profit ICE facility in his district until DHS in February ended reports as part of an agency-wide policy change.
-A member of Crow’s staff now regularly goes to the facility and waits, at times for hours, until staff at the Aurora facility respond to detailed questions posed by the office.
+Rep. Jason Crow, D-Colo., for instance, had a working relationship with a for-profit ICE facility in his district until DHS in February ended reports as part of an agency-wide policy change.
+Crow’s office now sometimes waits weeks for a written response from staff at the Aurora facility.
+His team has regularly toured the facility this year, with ICE agents sometimes present alongside the facility’s private staff.

 Democrats say ‘real oversight’ requires winning elections

-Note: This story has been corrected to reflect that Rep. Jason Crow’s staff has waited sometimes for weeks for a written response from staff at a for-profit ICE facility in Aurora, Colorado, and has been able to regularly tour that facility, not that his staff goes to the facility and waits, at times for hours, until staff respond to detailed questions posed by the congressman’s office.